San Luis Rey, Oceanside, California

 San Luis Rey (Spanish for "St. Louis the King") is a neighborhood in Oceanside, California.
 San Luis Rey is along the San Luis Rey River, 4 mi northeast of downtown Oceanside.
-San Luis Rey has a post office with ZIP code 92068, which opened in 1861.
+San Luis Rey has a post office with ZIP Code 92068, which opened in 1861.

 History

 Quechla / Qée'ish

-The area that is now known as San Luis Rey was originally home to Payómkawichum, or the Luiseño.
-The Payómkawichum had a village of 5,000 people which was called Quechla or Qée'ish depending on dialect.
+The area that is now known as San Luis Rey was originally home to the Luiseño.
+The Luiseño had a village of 5,000 people which was called Quechla or Qée'ish depending on dialect.

 San Luis Rey

 The community was named for Mission San Luis Rey de Francia, established in 1798, which is located near the geographic center of the neighborhood.
 The population of Quechla dropped down to 3,000 people soon after the establishment of the Mission due to diseases brought by the Spanish.
 This Mission at one point covered 950,000 acres and was tended by the Luiseño Indians, who were forcibly moved onto the Mission to work under the Spanish.
 Due to the extensive and long-lived influence of the Spanish and later the Mexican government, local architecture has taken on a noticeable Spanish and Mexican feel.